juanolalla/drupal-shell-scripts/README.md

 # Drupal Shell Scripts

 Useful scripts to quickly work with common tasks in Drupal.
 Export the directory to your PATH and enjoy!
+You might need to edit the scripts and change the MySQL username and password set by default.

 ## d8_new
 This script creates a drupal project using Composer, initializes git with a first commit, installs the site using MySQL and runs PHP's built-in http server at localhost:8888.